chaitanyashinde468/React-programs/01 React Fundamentals/notes.md

       ↓
 Update only changed nodes

-This process is called:
+This process is called : Reconciliation

----
-Reconciliation
 ---

 ---